Poultry Pack 4-H Club

 The 4-H motto: “To Make the Best Better.”

 The 4-H Club pledge:

-“I pledge … My Head to clearer thinking, My Heart to greater loyalty, My Hands to larger service and My Health to better living for my club, my community, my country, and my world.”
+“I pledge … my Head to clearer thinking, my Heart to greater loyalty, my Hands to larger service and my Health to better living for my club, my community, my country, and my world.”

 When reciting the pledge, members raise their right hand to their forehead when they say, “my head to clearer thinking.”
 They lower their hand to their hearts as they say, “my heart to greater loyalty.”
 At the line, “my hands to larger service,” they extend their hands in front of them, palms upward.
 At the last line, they stand at attention with their hands at their sides.

-The 4-H emblem is federally protected under Section 18 US Code 707 and belongs to the Congress of the United States.
-The official emblem is green with white H’s — the 4-H colors.
+The 4-H emblem is federally protected under Section 18 U.S. Code 707 and belongs to the Congress of the United States.
+The official emblem is green with white H’s, the 4-H colors.
 The white symbolizes purity.
-The green represents nature’s most common color and is emblematic of youth, life, and growth.
+The green represents nature’s most common color and is emblematic of youth, life and growth.

 Official emblems can be downloaded from National 4-H Headquarters.
 You must have authorization from your local 4-H program to use these graphics.

 Scott Hall, Rm.
 216 (changed to Vet School for Aug.
 30th & Sept.
 27, 2019)

 216 Scott Hall is behind the main entrance.
 Use the stairs on either side of the main entrance (silver doors).
 Stay straight at the bottom of the stairs.
 Use the first stairs on your left (white railings) to come up to 216.